oap-project/gazelle_plugin/oap-shuffle/RPMem-shuffle/README.md

     copies with zero-copy remote access to persistent memory.
 -   Leveraging RDMA for network offloading

-The Figure 1 shows the high level architecture of RPMem shuffle extension, it shows how data flows between Spark and shuffle devices in
+The Figure 1 shows the high level architecture of Shuffle Remote PMem Extension, it shows how data flows between Spark and shuffle devices in
-RPMem extension for spark shuffle and Vanilla Spark.
-In this guide, we will introduce how to deploy and use RPMem shuffle extension for Spark.
+Shuffle Remote PMem Extension for spark shuffle and Vanilla Spark.
+In this guide, we will introduce how to deploy and use Shuffle Remote PMem Extension for Spark.

 ![architecture](./doc/images/RPMem_shuffle_architecture.png)

-Figure 1: RPMem shuffle extension for Spark
+Figure 1: Shuffle Remote PMem Extension for Spark

-## 2. Recommended HW environment
+## <a id="recommended-hw-environment"></a>2.
+Recommended HW environment

 ### 2.1.
 System Configuration
 --------------------------